transloadit/uppy/website/src/docs/progressbar.md

 ## Options

-The Progressbar plugin has the following configurable options:
+The `@uppy/progress-bar` plugin has the following configurable options:

 ```js
 uppy.use(ProgressBar, {